TRIP TO BANGKOK & PHUKET

 Day 2: Phuket Day Tour – Karon Beach, Kata Beach, Kata Noi Beach, Karan View Point, Windmill View Point, Promthep Cape View Point and Big Buddha

-For this day we hired a full day cab with driver from one of the tour operator kiosk at the street outside our Hotel one day prior at 1500 THB.
-Please don’t hire it from Hotel as they are expensive.
+For this day we hired a full day cab with driver from one of the tour operator kiosk at the street outside our Hotel one day prior at 1500 Baht.
+Please don’t hire it from the hotel as they are expensive.
 Hiring a cab with knowledgeable driver is the best way to explore Phuket city.

-We drove along the beach side enjoying all the spectacular sea view.
-Phuket is full of magnificent views and clear shiny white sand beaches.
+We drove along the beach side enjoying all the spectacular view.
+Phuket is full of clear shiny white sand beaches.
 The beaches are so beautiful and clean that I can vouch, one will want to settle in Phuket.
 We passed by Karon Beach, Kata Beach and Kata Noi Beach.
 We did not get down anywhere as it was too sunny.

 We first stopped at Karen View Point.
 Karen View Point is one of the famous view point of Phuket where one can see the entire sea view of Kata Beach, Karen Beach and Kata Noi Beach from the top.
 View from this place is absolutely divine.
 This place is a perfect spot for great photography.

 After this we went to the Windmill Point, which is another beautiful point to capture the beauty of Phuket.
 Very close to the Windmill Point is Promthep Cape View Point – again famous view point especially for sunset.
 We were here way ahead of the sunset so could not enjoy the sunset view but never the less the view before sunset was also spectacular.
 As we were hungry, we went to Promthep Cape restaurant – an amazing sea facing restaurant specialising in seafood and authentic Thai food.